 It Starts with Culture.

-A Safety Culture Assessment is a voluntary, non-punitive and confidential five-to-ten-day onsite process with a rigorous methodology that includes an online survey of staff, discussions with management, and observations of the railroads daily practices.
+The Safety Culture Assessment (SCA) process takes place onsite and includes an online survey of staff, in-person interviews with management and craft employees and observations of the railroad’s daily practices.

 Top management visibly supports safety

 No safety shortcuts are allowed

 Top to bottom, all are committed to everyone working safely, and having a workplace that is free from accidents.